Calle 100 (TransMilenio)

 The simple-station Calle 100 is part of the TransMilenio mass-transit system of Bogotá, Colombia, which opened in the year 2000.

 Location

 The station is located in northern Bogotá, specifically on the Autopista Norte with Calle 98.

 History

-After the opening of Portal de Usme in early 2001 the Autopista Norte line was opened, including this station.
-A few months later, Portal del Norte was opened, changing this station's line.
+After the opening of Portal de Usme in early 2001, the Autopista Norte line was inaugurated, and this station was included.
+A few months later, Portal del Norte was opened, leading to a change in this station's line.

 The station is named Calle 100 due to its proximity to the bridge which carries Avenida Calle 100 (also called Avenida España) over the Autopista Norte.

 It serves the demand of the La Castellana and Chicó Norte III Sector neighborhoods, as well as the commercial and financial areas located on Calle 100 and Avenida Carrera 19.